-Come read our winding baby toy tale that starts 16 years ago, well before Judah was even a twinkle in our eyes…
+Our magical tale starts 16 years ago, well before Judah was even a twinkle in our eyes…

-One of the first gifts I ever got Larry was a small plush Eeyore doll from the Disney Store.
+One of the first gifts I ever got Larry was a small plush Eeyore doll from the Disney Store (similar to this one).
 Two summers later before our senior years in high school, in dramatic fashion like many teenaged romances, we broke up.
 Larry returned the Eeyore doll back to me and I tossed it in my pile of stuffed animals collected over the years.

 I left for college a few months later, my room at home turned into a guest room and the Eeyore doll shooed away into some corner, forgotten for almost 14 years.
 Larry and I ended up getting back together just after the start of our freshman year in college and we’ve been together ever since.